-Students who fail to achieve the qualitative or quantitative requirements for satisfactory academic progress will be on warning status and will receive financial aid one additional semester.
+- Warning: Students who fail to achieve either the qualitative and/or quantitative requirements for satisfactory academic progress will be on warning status and will receive financial aid one additional semester.
 The warning semester is meant to inform the student of academic problems and provide for corrective action.
 The student will be informed of the warning status via a letter.
-Students, who achieve the GPA requirement in the subsequent semester, have their financial aid eligibility fully restored.

-Students, who do not achieve satisfactory academic progress following the warning semester, will be ineligible for Title IV, state, and institutional financial aid for the following semester or summer session or for as long as the student has not achieved satisfactory academic progress.
+Students who achieve the GPA requirement and pace requirements in the subsequent semester will have their warning status - Ineligibility: Students who do not achieve either the qualitative and/or quantitative requirements for satisfactory academic progress following the warning semester will be ineligible for Title IV, state, and institutional financial aid for the following semester or summer session or for as long as the student has not achieved satisfactory academic progress.
 The Director of Financial Aid will send a letter to the student explaining the status and the conditions under which the student can appeal to have financial aid restored.
 The letter will inform the student that the appeal must include why the student failed to meet satisfactory academic progress and what has changed that will allow the student to achieve satisfactory academic progress at the next evaluation.

-Students, who are on warning status, and subsequently achieve Satisfactory Academic Progress, and then again fall below satisfactory academic progress standards, return to warning status a second time.
+Students, who are on warning status, and subsequently achieve Satisfactory Academic Progress, and then again fall below satisfactory academic progress standards, return to warning status.